MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/the-server-cleanup-wizard.md

 ---
 # The Server cleanup Wizard

->Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 The Server cleanup Wizard is integrated into the user interface and can be used to help you manage your disk space.
 This wizard can do the following operations: